bbchallenge/bbchallenge/src/routes/story.md

 </div>

-Colors green and red track the head position and movement: green when the head goes to the left and red when it goes to the right.
+Additional green and red colors are used to track the head position and its movement: green when the head has moved to the left and red when it has moved to the right.

+**Important:** these space-time diagrams are re-scaled to fit a 400x500 canvas, hence they can be inexact due to the scaling algorithm, especially at small scales (i.e. few simulation steps).

+<a id="base-64"></a>

 #### Machine base-64 representation

-In order to condense Turing machines programs in copyable strings we encode them in <a href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5">base-64</a>.
+In order to condense Turing machines programs in copyable strings we encode them in base-64.
 For instance, the base-64 encoding of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a> is: <span class="text-sm select-all">mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</span>.

+The exact base-64 algorithm that is used is <a href="https://github.com/bbchallenge/website-frontend/blob/main/src/lib/tm.ts#L5" target="_blank">here</a>.

 Any machine can be visualised given its base-64 encoding, for instance: <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB" rel="external" class="text-sm">https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB</a>.